solsticedhiver/archiso-sb-shim/README.md

 Or, if you put your *DER certificate* in the current directory (named `DB.cer`), then it will be included in the *ESP* of the *archiso*, and you will be able to enroll it during the boot of the ISO.

-Note: This will not install an archlinux ready to boot with Secure Boot though.
+NOTE: This will not install an archlinux ready to boot with Secure Boot though.
 You will have to complete the needed steps to make it work, by yourself.
+This would mean doing almost the same thing that here aka. install sbsigntools, shim-signed, and mokutil, and your keys into the shim MOK list.

 ## Scripted method
 The script `archiso-sb-shim.sh` automates the method described below.
 This is a very basic script; use at your own risk.